Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Preliminaries

 \begin{defn} Given~$\tau\geq 0$ and $\varepsilon>0$, two hybrid arcs~$x$ and~$x'$ are said to be~$(\tau,\varepsilon)$-close if \begin{itemize}[leftmargin=*] \item for every~$(t,j)\in\dom x$ satisfying~$t+j\leq\tau$, there exists~$(t',j)\in\dom x'$ such that $|t-t'|<\varepsilon$ and $|x(t,j)-x'(t',j)|<\varepsilon$; \item for every~$(t',j')\in\dom x'$ satisfying~$t'+j'\leq\tau$, there exists~$(t,j')\in\dom x$ such that $|t'-t|<\varepsilon$ and $|x'(t',j')-x(t,j')|<\varepsilon$. \end{itemize} \end{defn}

-For a locally eventually bounded sequence of hybrid arcs~$\{x_i\}_{i=0}^{\infty}$ graphically converging to a hybrid arc~$x$, the value of~$x$ at the beginning and end of the interval~$I^{j}:=\{t:(t,j)\in \dom x\}$ is given by the limit of corresponding points of the sequence~$\{x_i\}_{i=0}^{\infty}$, as shown below.
+The graphical limit~$x$ of a locally eventually bounded and graphically convergent sequence of hybrid arcs~$\{x_i\}_{i=0}^{\infty}$ is defined on a hybrid time domain.
+In fact,~$\dom x$ is precisely the set limit of the corresponding sequence of hybrid time domains.
+If~$x$ is single valued on~$\dom x$, then for each~$j\geq 0$, the value of~$x$ at the beginning and end of the interval~$I^{j}:=\{t:(t,j)\in \dom x\}$ is given by the limit of corresponding points of the sequence~$\{x_i\}_{i=0}^{\infty}$, \IfAuto{see~\cite[Lemma 2]{arxiv}.}{as shown below.
 The proof follows easily from~\cite[Theorem~5.25]{hybridbook} and is not included.

 \begin{lem}[Convergence of Jumps] Let~$\{x_i\}_{i=0}^{\infty}$ be a locally eventually bounded sequence of hybrid arcs with closed domains.
 Suppose that the sequence graphically converges to a hybrid arc~$x$, and let~$t_j^i:=\min I^j_i$ and~$t_{j+1}^i:=\sup I^j_i$ for every~$i,j\geq 0$ such that the interval~$I^j_i:=\{t:\exists (t,j)\in\dom x_i\}$ is nonempty.
 Given~$j\geq 0$, let~$I^j:=\{t:\exists (t,j)\in\dom x\}$.
 Then, the following hold. \begin{itemize}[leftmargin=*] \item The interval~$I^j$ is nonempty if and only if there exists~$\imath\geq 0$ such that~$t_j^i$ is defined for all~$i\geq \imath$ and the sequence~$\{t_j^i\}_{i=\imath}^{\infty}$ is bounded.
 Moreover, if there exists such~$\imath$, the sequence~$\{(t_j^i,x_i(t_j^i,j))\}_{i=\imath}^{\infty}$ converges to $(t_j,x(t_j,j))$, where~$t_j:=\min I^j$. \item The interval~$I^j$ is nonempty and bounded if and only if there exists~$\imath\geq 0$ such that~$t_{j+1}^i$ is defined for all~$i\geq\imath$ and the sequence~$\{t_{j+1}^i\}_{i=\imath}^{\infty}$ is bounded.
-Moreover, if there exists such~$\imath$, the sequence $\{(t_{j+1}^i,x_i(t_j^i,j))\}_{i=\imath}^{\infty}$ converges to $(t_{j+1},x(t_{j+1},j))$, where~$t_{j+1}:=\max I^j$. \end{itemize} \end{lem}
+Moreover, if there exists such~$\imath$, the sequence $\{(t_{j+1}^i,x_i(t_j^i,j))\}_{i=\imath}^{\infty}$ converges to $(t_{j+1},x(t_{j+1},j))$, where~$t_{j+1}:=\max I^j$. \end{itemize} \end{lem} }